-We are a traditional nursery in the sense that we strive to propagate all our plants and trial them in our own gardens before we sell them to you our valued customer.
+We are currently not open for retail sales and wil be focusing on off site plant sales like garden shows etc. We are a traditional nursery in the sense that we strive to propagate all our plants and trial them in our own gardens before we sell them to you our valued customer.
 As we are still in our infancy we do still bring in a few plants to allow us to have stock available.
-We do NOT use harmful pesticides, or herbicides and this year we substantially reduced our consumption of peat in our potting compost (we mix our own to suit our quality specifications) to the point where we will not be using any peat moss in 2011 to grow our plants.
+We do NOT use harmful pesticides, or herbicides and this year we substantially reduced our consumption of peat in our potting compost (we mix our own to suit our quality specifications) to the point where we don't use peat moss in any of our potting mixes.
 We are not a garden merchandiser where they are constantly buying plants in and re-selling them.
 Our passion is in the plants and feel we offer plant advice that is unrivaled due to our extensive experience in the art of Horticulture.
 We feel blessed to be part of this art form and continue to research and test new and interesting plants, many of which are not new to horticulture but may have become difficult to find.
 We will continue to discover increased sustainability in all that we do, after all this is a green industry and we have no interest in 'green washing' whatsoever.

 Gordon's speaking dates and sales events for 2013 Please call or email Gordon if you would like him to speak to your group.
 March 18: 'Trees and Shrubs for the Smaller Garden, Comox Valley Horticultural Society April 12 and 13: Vendor at VIRAGS Spring Show, Cadboro Bay United Church, Victoria April 23: 'Rock, Wood & Crevice', Powell River Garden Club May 1: 'More Gems for the Rock Garden', Campbell River Garden Club May 8: 'Some Favourite Woodlanders', Galiano Island Garden Club May 29: Growing Himalayan Plants from Seed with Chris Chadwell, Alba Plants (preregistration necessary) June 14--16: Vendor at Vancouver Hardy Plant Group Conference October 05: Teaching Propagation and Pruning to Master Gardeners course, VIU, Nanaimo November 9 to 22: Back home to Scotland